Efficlose

 5. Data return or destruction terms at contract end

-How EffiClose Ensures Secure Patient Data Handling
+How Efficlose Ensures Secure Patient Data Handling

 • End-to-end encryption for all audio, transcript, and note data in transit and at rest